Guide to American Express Membership Rewards

 The bottom line

-Make sure you consider all your options and determine which ones might provide the greatest return before making your redemptions.
-Also, don’t forget to compare American Express Membership Rewards cards against other cards within flexible rewards programs to ensure you have the ideal card for your spending style.
+Before redeeming points, make sure you consider all of your options and determine which ones might provide the greatest return.
+Also, don’t forget to compare American Express Membership Rewards cards against other cards with flexible rewards programs, like Chase Ultimate Rewards, to ensure you have the ideal card for your spending style.